mcds-cmu/11671/_includes/syllabus/policies.md

 To ensure academic integrity, we will rigorously use cheat detection tools and other methods to identify unauthorized code use from this term, past terms, or sources available online.
 Any violation will result in a formal Academic Integrity Violation (AIV) report to both the university and the program.
 The typical consequence for such an infraction is receiving a failing grade for the course, although lesser penalties may be applied based on the severity of the infraction.
 For detailed information about specific penalties, please refer to your course syllabus.

 ## P/NP Grades
-MCDS students cannot take this course P/NP.
-Non-MCDS students could take this course P/NP should your program permit.
+Students cannot take this course P/NP.

 To be considered a passing grade in the course, all students must be met the following two conditions:
-- All projects (including the final exam) must be attempted, and at least some grades before the deadline must be non-zero.
+- All projects must be attempted, and at least some grades before the deadline must be non-zero.
-- Each of Project 2 (Problem Representation), project 6 (Model Deployment and Comparison), and Project 7 (Evaluation Optimization) must achieve at least 80%.
+- Project 2 (Problem Representation) must achieve at least 80%.

 These requirements are in addition to the standard grade scale evaluation criteria.
 Suppose you fail to fulfill these requirements by their respective deadlines.
 In that case, you must contact us after the deadlines to continue fulfilling them until you meet the thresholds.
 Only after then would you be considered to have met the threshold requirements.
 However, any grade you achieve after the deadlines will not be counted toward the final grade calculation.